Wenhongli8310/Dialysis-Patients/README.md

-# Predicting Hospitalization Risk in Dialysis Patients: A Machine Learning Approach
+# Predicting Hospitalization Risk in Dialysis Patients

 This project provides a comparative analysis of four machine learning models to predict hospitalization risk among dialysis patients.
 The models include **Baseline Logistic Regression**, **Random Forest**, **Logistic Regression with Feature Engineering**, and **Logistic Regression with Interaction Terms**.
 The dataset includes clinical data such as age, duration on dialysis, diabetes, albumin levels, and hospitalization status.